Connect with others who understand.

 The FDA has approved five medications to treat dementia (cognitive decline and memory loss) in Alzheimer’s disease.

 Cholinesterase inhibitors are commonly prescribed to treat mild to moderate Alzheimer’s symptoms.
 They help increase the amount of acetylcholine in the brain.
 This chemical messenger helps neurons talk to each other.
 Acetylcholine is also important for learning and memory.
-The FDA has approved four cholinesterase inhibitors:
+The FDA has approved several cholinesterase inhibitors, including:

 Since donepezil and memantine work in different ways, doctors can prescribe them together.
 A combination of donepezil/memantine (Namzaric) may be used to treat moderate to severe Alzheimer’s symptoms.